Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 After reaching the teahouse, the hike continues approximately 1 km to a stunning plain of, you guessed it, six glaciers for which the trail and its teahouse are named.
 You will cross the moraine debris left behind by advancing glaciers, particularly the Victoria Glacier that feeds Lake Louise.

 The trail becomes significantly steeper here and is not maintained past the teahouse.
-You will find more loose rock on the trail and it can get chilly and windy, but the extra distance is worth it!
+You will find more loose rock on the trail and it can get chilly and windy as you near the glaciers, but the extra distance is worth it!

 Hikers are rewarded with amazing views of what is now the seemingly small Lake Louise in the distance.
 You might take some time to rest here and take in the panoramic views of mountains and the glaciers whose waters give Lake Louise its gorgeous color.